Best Way to End a Business Partnership - Make a Plan

 Dissolution — closing the doors of a business — should always be the last resort.
 Before you make a final decision to end the partnership, consider these questions:

-Having a partnership agreement in place makes changes easier, and you may decide it's worth it to continue.
+Having a written partnership agreement in place makes changes easier, and you may decide it's worth it to continue.
 Without an agreement, closing will take longer and be more expensive.

 What Is the Partnership Type?
 What Type of Partner Is the Person Leaving?